Salix-OS/docs.salixos.org/content/faq/multimedia/_index.md

 ---
-title: "How to play multimedia files"
+title: "How to Play Multimedia Files"
-menutitle: "Multimedia"
+linktitle: "Multimedia"
 ---

 By default, a new Salix installation supports playback of most free video